-\textbf{Generalization across Diverse Finetuning Datasets.} In our default setting, we used GSM8K dataset as user-specific downstream task.
-To further evaluate the generalization ability of our finetuning strategy across diverse downstream tasks, we replaced the harmless portion of user data with samples from SST2, AGNEWS, and AlpacaEval datasets.
-We then measured both harmful score and finetuning accuracy for our method and baseline approaches.
-Table~\ref{tab:dataset} presents that our approach achieves the lowest harmful score and the highest finetuning accuracy across all datasets.
-These results demonstrate the effectiveness of our ReFT-based data filtering, even when the harmless data is sampled from different distributions.
-Overall, our method exhibits strong generalization across a wide range of user-specific tasks, making it practically applicable in real-world scenarios.
+\textbf{Generalization across Diverse Finetuning Datasets.} In our default setting, GSM8K serves as the user-specific downstream task.
+To evaluate generalization across datasets, we replaced the harmless portion of user data with SST2, AGNEWS, and AlpacaEval samples, and measured HS and FA for our method and baselines.
+As shown in Table~\ref{tab:dataset}, our approach consistently yields the lowest HS and highest FA across all datasets.
+These results demonstrate the strong generalization of our framework, preserving both safety-alignment and task performance across diverse downstream tasks.

-\textbf{Adaptability across Model Architectures.} We evaluate the adaptability of our finetuning strategy to diverse model architectures by training the ReFT model on both Gemma2-9B and Qwen2-7B architectures, and subsequently finetuning each corresponding base model using the trained ReFT model.
-Table~\ref{tab:architecture} shows that our approach reliably reduces harmfulness and improves user-specific downstream task performance across architectures.
-This strong performance is attributed to the high classification accuracy of our ReFT-based harmful prompt filtering mechanism across model architectures, as illustrated in Fig.~\ref{fig:bloxplot} and Table~\ref{tab:analysis_accuracy}.
-These results indicate that our method is not only effective for a specific model architecture but also generalizes well across various LLM backbones.
+\textbf{Adaptability across Model Architectures.} We assess adaptability to diverse model architectures by training the Ref-Teacher on Gemma2-9B and Qwen2-7B, and finetuning each corresponding base model on safety-alignment and user data.
+To obtain the refusal feature, we select the optimal safety layer for harmfulness classification, which differs by architecture (Details are in Appendix~\ref{sec: optimal layer}).
+Table~\ref{tab:architecture} shows that our method consistently reduces harmfulness while improving user-specific downstream performance across model architectures.
+These results demonstrate that our approach generalizes across diverse LLM backbones rather than being restricted to a single architecture.